bkielbasa/developer20/content/post/extracting-the-business-logic-project/index.md

 }
 ```

-It's green again!
-I'd add one more test because we did not cover one important case.
-What if the project doesn't exist?
-Shouldn't `Get` function return an error?
+It’s green again!
+I would add one more test because we did not cover one important case.
+What if the project doesn’t exist?
+Shouldn’t Get function return an error?
 The storage knows if the project exists or not so the error should come from it.
-Let's create a separate error just for this case.
+We should create a separate error just for this case.

 ```go
 // in app/project.go
 var ErrProjectNotFound = errors.New("the project is not found")
 ```

-To make our testing easier, we need to add a new error to the mock `storeMock` and create a new method to set the given error.
+To make our testing easier, we need to add a new error to the mock storeMock and create a new method to set the given error.

 ```go
 type repoMock struct {